 As an employer, it’s important to create an environment in which staff members feel appreciated and equipped with the right tools and resources they need to succeed.
 Up-to-date training and proper equipment can increase their ability to carry out their day-to-day tasks and grow in their careers.

-Emphasize the importance of self-care and work-life balance.
+Emphasise the importance of self-care and work-life balance.
 It’s common for employees to feel as though their productivity is measured by how many hours are spent in the office.
 Encourage your staff to use their PTO to recharge and take care of their mental and physical health.

 It’s a misconception that working from home makes workers less efficient.
 Studies show that allowing occasional remote work can boost productivity, decrease the use of sick days, and improve performance.